 Food Float is a community interest company – run by the community for the community since its formation in 2009.
-We are always keen to hear from people who would like to get involved so please don’t hesitate to get in touch!
+We are always keen to hear from people who would like to join us, so please don’t hesitate to get in touch.
+We’d particularly like (at September 2023) to welcome a few more volunteers to our fantastic Saturday stall team.

-- Volunteers staff the Saturday stall which is on the High Street next to Boots, and occasionally provide cover for the Friday stall in St Martin’s Walk.
-There are two Saturday shifts: 8.00am-11.00am and 11.00am-2.00pm.
-Some people like to make a regular commitment, eg once a month, others sign up for shifts on an ad hoc basis.
-The Friday shift runs from 9am-noon.
-Full training is given and there is no pressure on the first day!
-Volunteers’ feedback is always very welcome.
+The Saturday stall is held on the High Street next to Boots.
+There are two shifts: 8am-11am and 11am-2pm.
+Some people like to make a regular commitment, eg once a month, others take on shifts on an ad hoc basis.
+Full training is given, and feedback from volunteers is always welcome – no resting on the laurels at Food Float!

-- Volunteers are an essential part of the Thursday morning delivery operation, helping to assemble orders and driving around Dorking and the surrounding area.
+Volunteers are also an essential part of the Thursday morning delivery operation, helping to assemble orders and driving around Dorking and the surrounding area.

 To find out more, please contact Maddie on 07790 613348 or email firstname.lastname@example.org